jpudysz/react-native-unistyles/README.md

 - 🔥 Crazy performance, adds under 0.1 ms to your StyleSheet
 - 🎳 Share up to 100% of your styles across platforms in monorepo
 - 🎯 Doesn't introduce new components, everything is packed in one hook
-- ⚛️ No React Context
+- ⚛️ No React Context, no React Native events
 - 🖥️ Supports custom breakpoints, css-like media queries and variants
 - 🎨 Register multiple themes and change them with single function call
-- 🥳 Compatible with most popular platforms
+- 🥳 Compatible with all React Native platforms
 - 🛡️ ~99% Test coverage
 - 🔌 Extend stylesheets with your own plugins
 - ⚔️ No 3rd party dependencies